sherifadel90/AppDynamics-SupercarsJavaApp/README.md

 ### Application Deployment
 1. Use the Tomcat Manager to deploy the war file
    - Go to Tomcat GUI at http://{ip-address-or-Hostname}:8080/
-   - Click  on Manager App button on the right where  you'll be prompted to enter the Manager Credentails that we added in the “/usr/local/apache/apache-tomcat-7/conf/tomcat-users.xml” file
+   - Click  on Manager App button on the right where  you'll be prompted to enter the Manager Credentials that we added in the “/usr/local/apache/apache-tomcat-7/conf/tomcat-users.xml” file
    ![image](doc-images/Tomcat-Homepage.png)
-   - To Deploy an Applicationn, You can either upload the WAR file through the Tomcat Manager web page or specify the path of the WAR file if it exists on Tomcat host
+   - To Deploy an Application, You can either upload the WAR file through the Tomcat Manager web page or specify the path of the WAR file if it exists on Tomcat host
    - Since we've built our WAR file and it already  exists on the Server, we will use the second approach:
    	- Scroll
 		 - Scroll Down to the "Deploy directory or WAR file located on server" Section
-		 - Contect Path: Defines the URL that end users will access the application from.
+		 - Context Path: Defines the URL that end users will access the application from.
 So we will add "/Supercar-Trader" where our application can be accessed from a URL like http://{ip-address-or-Hostname}:8080/Supercar-Trader
 		 - WAR or Directory Path: THe path of WAR file we generated from the Maven Build, which should be located at "/opt/appdynamics/DevNet-Labs/applications/Supercar-Trader/Supercar-Trader.war"
 	-  Click  Deploy
 	 ![image](doc-images/Tomcat-WAR-Deployment.png)